sergehuber/Legal-Maven-Plugin/README.md

 # Legal-Maven-Plugin
-A little Maven plugin to help build Apache-compliant files (NOTICE)
+A little Maven plugin to help build Apache-compliant files (NOTICE and LICENSE)

 # Usage